pivotal/docs-tap/partials/vscode-extension/_install.hbs.md

 To configure VMware Tanzu Developer Tools for VS Code:

 1. Ensure that you are targeting the correct cluster.
-For more informatiom, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 2. Go to **Code** > **Preferences** > **Settings** > **Extensions** > **Tanzu Developer Tools** and